 And last but not least...don’t forget the formatting and your spelling!
 It should follow the structure of a standard letter, be broken down into easy-to-read paragraphs and always triple check your spelling and grammar.

 Free resignation letter templates to download

-4. Personal reasons resignation letter template - Sometimes life occurrences dictate your career direction.
+4. Personal reasons template - Sometimes life occurrences dictate your career direction.
 When personal reasons are the primary factor for your resignation, you can go into as much or as little detail as you feel comfortable with.

-5. Bad fit for role resignation letter template - In this scenario, it is vital that you try and focus on the positives, whilst clearly stating how you don’t feel you’re the right person for the job.
+5. Bad fit for role template - In this scenario, it is vital that you try and focus on the positives, whilst clearly stating how you don’t feel you’re the right person for the job.